topimiettinen/libaslrmalloc/DESIGN.md

 Integration, packaging, CI etc.

-When more slabs or large pages are needed, linked lists are used to connect them to main structure.
+When more slabs or large pages are needed, a hash table is used with linked lists to connect them to main structure.
-This means that current implementation is O(N) for `free()`.
+This means that current implementation is O(N) for `free()` for large number of allocations (though O(1) for the first 512).
-This could be optimized to use hash tables (or modern tree structures) to speed up freeing memory without weakening ASLR.
+This should be optimized to use modern tree structures to speed up freeing memory without weakening ASLR.

 For some loss of memory (which is secondary), further low bits of the start address could randomized always (select larger slab size than requested, use extra space for randomization).

 For x86-64, even the 16 bytes alignment could be made optional (are there any hard alignment restrictions? performance does not count).
 Glibc uses 8 bytes alignment by default.

+In case memory next to the allocation is filled with junk characters, `free()` should check that they are intact.

+Also when memory slab is reused on allocation, the memory could be checked for writes after `free()` by the previous user.
+Even all free blocks could be checked in the same page.

 Randomization function for allocation of slabs by scrambling the bitmap is weak.
 The goal is